-I am a 5th year graduate student, with interests in African politics, political economy, democracy, parties and party systems, state building and processes of liberalization (political and economic).
+I am a Ph.D. candidate, with interests in African politics, political economy, democracy, parties and party systems, state building and processes of liberalization (political and economic).

 I received a B.A. in Government from the University of Texas at Austin in 2007.
 Shortly afterwards, I joined the Peace Corps; I worked in the Small Enterprise Program in Togo.
-I have since made several trips back to West Africa (mainly Benin) to conduct field research.
+I have since made many trips back to West Africa to conduct field research in Ghana and Benin.

 Democracy and Authoritarianism in Sub-Saharan Africa, Fall 2015